 If you've been looking to put together a home gym, here are my recommendations for the five best pieces of equipment that you should invest in.
 And for how to use them, check out my This Workout Plan Will Keep You Lean Throughout the Holidays.

 I love using dumbbells.
 They're versatile, you can perform many movements that target your entire body, and they also take up less space compared to a barbell and a rack.

 I recommend getting adjustable ones, so you don't have to spend tons of money on multiple pairs that take up lots of space.
 Ativafit sells a great one that many of my clients have that range from 5 to 71.5lbs.

 Related: Sign up for our newsletter for the latest health and fitness news!

-Having a bench is pretty important for many strength-training exercises.
+Having a bench like this one by Flybird Fitness is pretty important for many strength-training exercises.
 You'll have a sturdy base (rather than your couch or a table) on which to perform several movements.